 The Reserve Account is Not for Future Expenses

 Example: The community, noted above, which had in fact replaced their roof the year prior still suffers from ongoing deterioration of the components; including this new roof which will likely last 25 years and now has used up 1/25th of its useful life.
-At this point the community would ideally have set aside 1/25th the future cost of the roof replacement.
+At this point the community would ideally have set aside 1/25th the future cost of the roofing installation.

 Unfortunately the Board has likely now moved onto other more pressing issues in the community so they do not discuss or consider things like a roof replacement in another 25 years.
 This is obviously very easy to do as Board members will not likely be on the Board, in the community or perhaps even alive.